Peter of Capua the Elder: Constantinople

 Although Peter did not take part in the sack of Constantinople by a faction of crusaders and Venetians in 1204, Peter sent an envoy to Constantinople to absolve the Venetians of their excommunication in the summer of 1204.
-He and Soffredo were invited by the new emperor, Baldwin I, to help organize the church in the conquered territories.
+He and Soffredo were invited by the new emperor, Baldwin I, to help organise the church in the conquered territories.
 After confirming a six-year truce with the Ayyubid Egypt, the legates set out for Constantinople in October 1204.
-Innocent III later reprimanded them, because they had no permission and their departure convinced many other crusaders who had gone to the Holy Land to leave as well, denuding its defences.
+Innocent III later reprimanded them because they had no permission, and their departure convinced many other crusaders who had gone to the Holy Land to leave as well, denuding its defences.

 In Constantinople, Peter was solemnly welcomed in the Hagia Sophia.
 He failed in negotiations to bring the Greek Orthodox clergy to the Roman obedience.
 In May 1205, Innocent appointed a legate for the Empire of Constantinople, Benedict, and ordered Peter to return to the Holy Land.
 Peter, however, remained in Constantinople, even offering to absolve those crusaders of their oath to go to the Holy Land who agreed to remain in the empire for one more year in its defence.
 This was the last straw for Innocent III.
 Peter had exceeded his instructions and the pope reprimanded him harshly.

 Following the death of Baldwin I (April 1205), Peter took a leading role in opposing Venetian dominance in the empire.
 He cooperated with Benedict after his arrival.
 He was back in the Holy Land by August 1206, still as legate alongside Patriarch Albert of Jerusalem.
 During his brief second stay, he excommunicated and suspended Patriarch Peter of Antioch for interfering with his provision of Antiochen benefices.
 He returned to Europe later that year, arriving in Gaeta with a small fleet and many returning crusaders.